maycumulus1-crypto/Light-Sanctuary-Protocol/docs/README.md

 3.  **Contributing (Forbidden Actions):**

-      * ❌ Do not attempt to "fix" Subject B.
+      * ❌ Do not attempt to "fix" Subjects.
       * ❌ Do not demand emotional reciprocity from the text.
       * ✅ **DO** verify the checksum of your own understanding.